 What You Need to Know:

-It’s an easy no, elevation walk that anyone can do.
-Even when wet, it’s an easy hike and surprisingly not overly mushy.
+- It’s an easy, no, elevation walk that anyone can do.
+Even wet, it’s an easy hike and surprisingly not overly mushy.

-You have to pull all of your belongings in a cart to the site.
+- You must pull all your belongings in a cart to the site.

-There is no firewood for sale.
-You need to either bring it with you or be prepared to hunt for your own.
+- There is no firewood for sale.
+You must bring it or be prepared to hunt for your own.

-You need to book way ahead.
+- You need to book way ahead.
 While not commonly known, all the treehouses do book up quickly.
-If you want to score the perfect date, you need to get on it now.
+You must get on it now if you want to score the perfect date.

-Bathrooms and showers are shared and are co-ed.
+- Bathrooms and showers are shared and co-ed.
 There is a sign to flip to show if occupied by ladies or gentlemen, but they are shared.

 Frequently Asked Questions